Loading0%

 The solution

 • A composition surface where you add bricks, wire outputs into inputs, and configure each input with the right control, including allowed-value inputs and native paths rather than free-form strings.
+References are picked from a list, never written by hand, so mistakes get caught while you build, not when you deploy.

 • Support for conditional blocks, so one blueprint can adapt across environments.

 • The result is a versioned blueprint that then runs through the same plan-apply loop (see the plan-apply case).
+Versions are what make people brave: pin, upgrade, roll one piece back.

 • The design goal throughout was to make heterogeneous composition approachable and hard to get wrong, so more of the team can build infrastructure safely.